SaranyaVelu-SK/React/README.md

 ## `super(props)`
 Calling `super(props)` invokes the constructor of `React.Component` and passes the `props` to it.
 This is essential for initializing the CBC with the correct `props` and ensuring that React can manage the component's lifecycle correctly.
+*When a child class extends a parent class, the child class can have its constructor.
+However, if the child class has a constructor, it must call super(props) as the first statement in its constructor.
+This is because super(props) is used to invoke the constructor of the parent class, ensuring that the parent class's initialization is performed before the child class's constructor code is executed.
+It is essential to maintain the inheritance chain correctly.*

 ## `this.props`
 `this.props` refers to the properties passed into the component.
 These props are passed from the parent component when the component is rendered.
 Inside the CBC, `this.props` can be accessed to retrieve values like `this.props.name`.